HamStudy/examtools-docs/content/docs/cve/Zoom.md

 ## Overview of Using Zoom

-[Zoom](https://zoom.us) is by far the most popular tool used for running online ExamTools sessions.
-It has many features and can be quite daunting to set up and use properly to run an exam session.
-There are two basic ways Zoom is used: single- and multi-room.
+[Zoom](https://zoom.us) is by far the most popular video conferencing software used for running online ExamTools sessions.
+Its many features can be quite daunting to set up and use to run an exam session.
+There are two basic ways Zoom is used: single- and multi-room (i.e. breakout rooms).
 Think of single-room sessions like small in-person VE exams with 4 or 5 VEs and a handful of candidates and multi-room sessions as what you might see at a large hamfest.

-### Single-Room Zoom
+## Single-Room Zoom

-Many teams run small exam sessions with a half-a-dozen VEs and candidates, dealing sequentially with one candidate at a time.
+Many teams run small exam sessions with a half-a-dozen VEs and applicants and sequentially test one applicants at a time.
 This is the simplest way to use Zoom and is **highly recommended** for new teams to start out with.
-Even this _single-room_ mode of operation has a lot of moving parts that you'll need to master in order to run a successful VE session.
+Even this _single-room_ model has a lot of moving parts that you'll need to master in order to run a successful VE session.

-This model of Zoom usage includes a main room that all VEs and the currently active candidate are in, as well as a waiting room for candidates who are "on deck" for their exam.
-All VE introductions, candidate pre-checking, running the test, etc. are done in the main room and the waiting room is a holding pen for candidates who are waiting their turn.
+In this model, the VEs use the main room to administer the exam.
+All VE introductions, applicant pre-checking, testing process, etc. are done in the main room while the waiting room serves as a holding pen for applicants.

-The following is a good baseline setup which you may want to adjust as your team becomes comfortable with Zoom and ExamTools.
+The single room model is a good starting point.
+As your team becomes comfortable with Zoom and ExamTools, you will want to explore the use of breakout rooms which will allow you at least the use of an additional room for testing, if you want to keep it separate from main.

-### Multi-Room (Breakout Rooms) Zoom
+## Multi-Room (Breakout Rooms) Zoom

-Some teams use a _multi-room_ approach, with dozens to hundreds of VEs and candidates in a single session, processing many candidates at the same time.
+Some teams use a _multi-room_ approach, with dozens to hundreds of VEs and applicants in a single session that still allows for a VE to applicant radio of 4:1.
 Multi-room Zoom is described further toward the bottom of this page.

 ## Get a Zoom Pro Account

-Zoom [pricing](https://zoom.us/pricing) varies from free to a lot of money.
-You can get a free Zoom account but it limits any meeting duration to 40 minutes.
-This is not recommended as you don't want to be rushing your candidates nor have a surprise end to your Zoom session midway through a candidate taking the exam.
+Zoom [pricing](https://zoom.us/pricing) varies from free to a couple of hundred dollars.
+A free Zoom account, limited to 40 minutes, is not recommended as you don't want rush or have your Zoom session end during an exam.

 The recommended version, at least for smaller teams, is Zoom Pro.
 Zoom Pro meetings can have up to 100 participants and meetings are not time-limited.
-Per [FCC Rule §97.527](https://www.law.cornell.edu/cfr/text/47/97.527) use of Zoom to run your exam sessions is consdidered one of the "out-of-pocket expenses incurred in preparing, processing, administering, or coordinating an examination for an amateur operator license."
-You'll just need to make sure to comply with your VEC's policy for retaining fees and will likely have to prorate your recovery of the Zoom cost over several candidates and/or sessions.
+Per [FCC Rule §97.527](https://www.law.cornell.edu/cfr/text/47/97.527) use of Zoom to run your exam sessions is considered one of the "out-of-pocket expenses incurred in preparing, processing, administering, or coordinating an examination for an amateur operator license."
+You'll just need to make sure to comply with your VEC's policy for retaining fees and will likely have to prorate your recovery of the Zoom cost over several applicants and/or sessions.

 Your single Zoom Pro license only permits one meeting at a time.
 In practice this should be fine if you are the team lead.
-Only you need to pay for the Zoom Pro license: Your VEs and candidates are guests and do not pay.
+Only you need to pay for the Zoom Pro license Your VEs and candidates are guests and do not pay.

-### Establish a non-Zoom means of communicating among VEs
+## Establish a non-Zoom means of communicating among VEs

 We strongly recommend against using Zoom Chat for VEs to chat amongst themselves.
-Find another (free) chat tool such as Slack, Discord, Google Chat, Hamshack Hotline (IP Phone), etc. There is a risk that the VEs will chat with the candidate by mistake.
+Find another (free) chat tool such as Slack, Discord, Google Chat, Hamshack Hotline (IP Phone), etc. There is a risk that the VEs will chat with the applicant by mistake.

 ## Zoom Account Settings

 Zoom has a large number of optional settings -- and they keep changing as Zoom continuously develops new features.
 Following are some recommended settings for a single-room session.
 Note that you set these at https://zoom.us -- not in the Zoom desktop app.

-### Personal/Profile
+## Personal/Profile

 [Personal/Profile](https://zoom.us/profile) settings: